nouhoum/ansible-ec2-play/README.md

     # Create an Ubuntu 13.10 micro instance in the default availability zone with the default security group.
     # Define key pair scalaCourses if it does not already exist.
     # Wait for the command to complete before returning.
-    bin/ec2Create -w scalaCoursesDB scalaCourses t1.micro ami-4b143122 postgresServers
+    bin/ec2Create -w scalaCoursesDB scalaCourses t1.micro ami-4b143122 postgresServer
     bin/provisionPostgres
+    bin/psql scalaCoursesDB restore

-Regardless of how you provisioned your database, your next step is to provision a Play 2 server:
+Regardless of how you provisioned your database, your next step is to provision a Play 2 server and point it to the `scalaCoursesDB` database you just created:

     # Create an Ubuntu 13.10 micro instance in the default availability zone with the default security group.
     # Use the scalaCourses key pair again.
     # Wait for the command to complete before returning.
-    bin/ec2Create -w scalaCoursesPlay scalaCourses t1.micro ami-4b143122 playServers
+    bin/ec2Create -w scalaCoursesPlay scalaCourses t1.micro ami-4b143122 playServer
-    bin/provisionPlay
+    bin/provisionPlay scalaCoursesDB

 Each time you run `provisionPostgres` or `provisionPlay` all of the servers mentioned in `hosts.ini` are reprovisioned.
 Provisioning only needs to be done once, so the `ec2Create` bash script causes the contents of `hosts.ini` to be replaced by new server's domain name in the appropriate sections of that file.